Click0910/helu-back-test/README.md

 They are the entry point for the core business to access the data.

 * **_API_**:
 The API layer is the entry point for the microservice.
-It should not depend on the core business, but on the contracts.\.
+Here there are the endpoints for example.
+It should not depend directly on the core business, but on the contracts.

 ## MessageBroker (could be RabbitMQ) and http client:

-As we can see I decided to implement a Saga Pattern but also a Http client for the communication between microservices.
+As we can see I decided to implement a `Saga Pattern` but also a` Http client` for the communication between microservices.

 **Why a saga pattern?**

 The reason of the saga is that I assume that these two microservices are going to be used in a bigger system, for example use another service to process payments, a service to create orders etc. So we need to ensure integrity of the data.
 If something is wrong, be able to validate which service failed and rollback the changes, gives a compensation etc.

 **Why a Http client?**

 The reason for the Http client (could be using httpx or request whatever you prefer) is because for a better experience I think a fast and synchron consult for the item availability is better than a message broker.